We’re working to restore the world’s oceans and improve the livelihoods of fishing communities.

 Informed by two decades working alongside coastal communities across the Indian Ocean and further afield, we partner with small-scale fishers and community organisations to address overfishing and safeguard ocean life in ways that benefit them.

 Together we design, scale, strengthen and sustain fisheries management and conservation at the community level.
 We bring partners together in networks to advocate for reform, and share tools and best practices to support fishing communities across the globe.

 Securing fisher rights is the foundation of our work.
-Around the world, hundreds of millions of fishers are denied their rights to access and manage traditional fishing grounds, simply because of where they are from.
+Around the world, tens of millions of fishers are marginalised or excluded from decision-making around access, use and protection of coastal waters and the fisheries they support.

-Through our work, we’re enabling them to secure and uphold these rights, improving local management, enriching local livelihoods and sustaining healthy oceans for generations to come.
+Through our work, we’re enabling communities to assert, secure and uphold their rights, shoring up local management, enriching local livelihoods and sustaining healthy oceans for generations to come.

 Thailand’s small-scale fisheries are the cornerstone of social, economic and nutritional health for the communities living along the majority of the country’s nearly 3,000 kilometre coastline.

 In the southernmost Trang province we are supporting communities reliant on nearshore fisheries − in particular for crab, shrimp and squid − in partnership with the Save Andaman Network (SAN).
 The region is renowned for its vibrant seagrass meadows and vast mangrove forests, which provide essential ecosystem services to coastal communities.
 We’re providing training and tools to aid community- led fisheries monitoring and ecosystem management, and building community-owned social enterprises that fund and sustain local conservation efforts.